xavierholt/recipes/Odd Stew.md

 yams into chunks and add them to the onions along with the vegetable broth.
 Let simmer for a while.

 Chop the apples and carrots and thinly slice the sausage.
 Add all of these.
+If you're using the crushed red pepper, add it now as well.
 Let simmer for a while longer.

 Add the Worchestershire sauce and cloves.
-Season with salt.
+Salt to taste.

 ## Notes